- External Websites

 How to reclaim your dog if it has been found

-Payment of the fees and charges is required at the time of collection - either by cash or by cheque supported by a valid cheque guarantee card.
+Payment of the fees and charges is required at the time of collection - either by cash or by cheque supported by a valid cheque guarantee card or payment can be made to the council by phone using your debit/credit card, 01277 312500.
 There is no facility at the Kennels for payment by credit/debit card.

 Dogs can be collected from Wallace Kennels, Clapgate Estate, Stondon Massey, Brentwood CM15 0LH.
 Telephone Wallace Kennels on 01277 821032 to check opening times and arrange collection.